 If you do not get the accepetance by a lender, the first and most important job to do is to apply to see your credit report and credit score.
 You get a surprise to find that sometimes the information is totally wrong and you can then set about putting this right.
 However, if you have had a county court judgement recorded on your credit history or otherwise been a bad or late payer this may be why you have a lower credit score than expected.
 Every time you apply for credit, the application makes a note on your file and this leaves a footprint.
 Too many footprints can also result in a lower score.
-Taking out an instant decision cheap loan also has an affect on your high credit score.
+Taking out an instant decision short term loan also has an affect on your high credit score.

 There are a number of ways that you can improve your credit score.
 If you have not had any credit in the past you may find your score is low.
 The best option under these circumstances is to create a credit history.
 This means taking out a credit card and paying it off regularly.
 Or it can mean taking out a small personal loan and repaying the bank on time.
 Also look at the information which you have put onto the application form.
 This should always be consistent for each application for credit.
 In the last decade the banks and finance companies have adopted a policy of ‘rate for risk’.
 Essentially, this means that your credit score dictates whether you will get credit and at what rate.
 So, what does this mean in terms of future applications for credit?

 Mortgages and Interest Rates